California Divorce Laws

 California Divorce Laws regarding child support

-In case of a minor child, both the parents have to share an equal liability of bringing up the child in circumstances that are suitable to the child.
-This onus of support is to be bore by the parents till the child becomes 19 years old or passes out of the 12th grade, whichever happens earlier.
-If a child of any age is put out of action from earning a living and does not have enough resources to live, then it is responsibility of both parents to an equal extent to maintain this child to the best of their ability.
+n case of a minor child, both the parents have to share an equal liability of bringing up the child in circumstances that are best suitable to the child.
+This onus of support is to be borne by the parents till the child becomes nineteen years old or passes out of the 12th grade, whichever happens earlier.
+If a child of any age is put out of action from earning a living and does not have enough resources to live, then it is responsibility of both parents to an equal extent to support this child to the best of their ability.
 Sections 4052, 3910, 3901 and 3900 of the California Family Code are dedicated to the issue of child support.
+Child support amount is to be calculated keeping in mind the income shares model.
+The model is based on the ratios of the number of children and income of both parents.
+The court may go beyond these guidelines, if the situation requires so.
+Usually, the educational and medical requirements of the child are given the top most priority while deciding the amount towards child support.

 California Divorce Laws regarding child custody

-• The continuous or habitual abuse of alcohol by any one parent
+• The continuous or habitual abuse after drinking alcohol by any one parent.

 • Past record of abuse by any person requesting custody, with